mv0196/E-Mail-Analysis/README.md

 ### Prerequisites
 You will need Python 3.x.
+Python 3.x can be downloaded from https://www.python.org/downloads/

+###Instaling
-Python 3.x can be downloaded from https://www.python.org/downloads/ Run requirments.py.requirments.py is a python script that will install all the needed modules
+Run requirments.py.requirments.py is a python script that will install all the needed modules

 ## Deployment
 Images are uploaded with the project

+## Contributing

+Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.

 ## Built With